smiling-Jack/Yousician-Footswitch/README.md

 # Yousician-Footswitch
-Arduino based Footswitch for controlling Yousician
+Arduino based 12 buttton Footswitch for controlling Yousician over shortkeys

+Roudmap:
+Get better/more shortkeys from Yousician
+Get it working on Mobile Devices
+Make other APP´s available like Guitar Pro, ....
+Build a 6 or 7 button Version (reduce costs)